sizeofvoid/libopeninput/doc/user/device-quirks.rst

     Enables the evdev event type/code tuples on the device.
 Entries may be a named event type, or a named event code, or a named event type with a hexadecimal event code, separated by a single colon.
+AttrInputPropDisable=INPUT_PROP_BUTTONPAD;INPUT_PROP_POINTER;
+    Disables the evdev input property on the device.
+Entries may be a named input property or the hexadecimal value of that property.
+AttrInputPropEnable=INPUT_PROP_BUTTONPAD;INPUT_PROP_POINTER;
+    Enables the evdev input property on the device.
+Entries may be a named input property or the hexadecimal value of that property.
 AttrPointingStickIntegration=internal|external
     Indicates the integration of the pointing stick.
 This is a string enum.
     Only needed for external pointing sticks.
 These are rare.